-- Search for Azure AD Conditional Access and then click on New policy to create a new CA policy.
+- Search for Microsoft Entra Conditional Access and click on Create new policy to create a new CA policy.

-Once you click on Create new policy, you will need to configure the policy as per below.
-I am only providing the options which you need to configure in the policy, rest of the settings will be set to not configured.
+- When you select Create a new policy, you must configure the policy using the following settings.
+I’ll provide the options you need to configure, while the remaining settings should be set to not configured.

-Select all the apps which you want to block for example Office 365 Exchange online, Office 365 Sharepoint Online, Office 365 Yammer, Microsoft Teams etc. You could also directly just add Office 365 which will block all office365 applications.
-Below screenshot is for adding apps individually which i wanted to block.
+Choose all the apps you wish to block, such as Office 365 Exchange Online, Office 365 SharePoint Online, Office 365 Yammer, Microsoft Teams, etc. Alternatively, you can add Office 365 App to block all Office 365 applications.
+The provided screenshot illustrates adding individual apps that I wanted to block.

 Conditions